El-hacen21/encryptoNFT/README.md

 - **Addition and Revocation of Shared-with** :
     - The functions `shareToken` and `revokeTokenAccess` (in contract.sol and accessible by the graphical interface) enable to add or remove the address of a user (`user`) in the list `sharedAccess[tokenId]` of the _Shared-with_ users, i.e., those having access to the secret content associated to the token (`tokenId`).<br />
-    ` // To enable a shared-with user to quickly know the tokens that it has access to, these functions also update the lists ("sharedTokens[user]") of the tokens shared with each user ("user")`  <br />
+    ` // To enable a shared-with user to quickly know the tokens that it has access to, these functions also update the lists ("sharedTokens[user]") of the tokens shared with each user ("user").` <br />
     `// The graphical interface also enables to revoke, at once, all the shared-with of a given token.`

 ## III.
 Acces to the secret content by a Shared-with